vatpac-technology/sops/docs/controller-skills/coordination.md

 Voice coordinate all other aircraft by **20nm** to boundary.
 ### TCU -> ENR
-**Voiceless** for aircraft assigned lower of standard assignable level or RFL, and tracking via SID terminus/
+**Voiceless** for aircraft assigned lower of standard assignable level or RFL, and tracking via SID terminus.
 ### ENR -> Oceanic
 Voice coordinate prior to **15 mins** to boundary.
 ### Oceanic -> ENR